udacity/dog-project/README.md

 ## Project Submission

-Your submission should consist of the github link to your repository.
-Your repository should contain:
+When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
 - The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
 - An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.

-Please do __NOT__ include any of the project data sets provided in the `dogImages/` or `lfw/` folders.
+- Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
+Likewise, please do not include the `bottleneck_features/` folder.__

-### Ready to submit your project?

-Click on the "Submit Project" button and follow the instructions to submit!
+Alternatively, your submission could consist of the GitHub link to your repository.

 <a id='rubric'></a>